 Use Kingston Transit.

-The Kingston Transit Redevelopment Plan (2011 to 2015) outlines improved transit infrastructure and service offerings to enhance the rider experience and to increase transit ridership.
+Kingston Transit's business plan (2017-2021) outlines improved transit infrastructure and service offerings to enhance the rider experience and to increase transit ridership.

 - Planning Your Transit Trip:

 Use My Trip Planner to plan your route.
 Enter your start point, your destination and the time that you would like to leave or arrive.